Terms and Definitions: W

 in thought, travel, and a quest for novel experiences or insight.

-WAR OF THE ROSES: A civil war in England that lasted from 1455-1487 between the families descended from Edward III and the families descended from Henry IV.
-The event forms the background of Shakespeare's Henry VI plays and strongly influenced Sir Thomas Malory's depiction of King Arthur in Le Morte Darthur as he wrote in 1469-1470.
+WARS OF THE ROSES: An internal English conflict or civil war that lasted from 1455-1487, fought between the families descended from Edward III and the families descended from Henry IV.
+The event forms the background of Shakespeare's Henry VI plays and Richard III, and strongly influenced Sir Thomas Malory's depiction of King Arthur in Le Morte Darthur as he wrote in 1469-1470.
 Click here for more discussion.

 WARP SPASM: In ancient Irish literature, a beserk battle-rage in which the hero's physical form conventionally transforms into a distorted and grotesque appearance before he enters battle.
 The most famous examples appear in The Táin Bó Cuailinge, in which the hero Cuchulainn has his joints bend backwards, one eye shrinks inside his skull while the other expands to monstrous size, his lungs and liver flap up into his mouth, fire and smoke boils from his head, and his hair sticks up in spikes sharp enough to impale apples.
 Along with the warp spasm, the ancient Irish heros conventionally engaged in a number of supernatural battle-feats.
 Again, The Táin catalogs without much explanation the ones Cuchulainn learned from the warrior-woman Scáthach.
 The list of skills includes juggling nine apples, "the thunder feat," the feat of the sword-edge, the body-feat, the feat of the heroic salmon-leap, the pole-throw, the use of the gae bolga (a barbed spear), the spurt of seed, the feat of throwing chariot-wheels, the breath-feat, the hero's scream, the stunning shot, and ability to step on spears thrown in flight.